rabidaudio/rabid.audio/_posts/2014-12-18-using-grunt-with-jekyll.md

 `css` file, image, etc.) causes the browser to make a separate HTTP request, opening a separate TCP connection to the server, creating all this overhead to send a few kilobytes.
 With `sass` (already built into Jekyll), all our stylesheets get compiled into a single
 `css/main.css` file.
 We can do a similar thing for our javascript, compressing it in the process.
-Two popular packages are [`grunt-contrib-concat`](https://www.npmjs.com/package/grunt-contrib-concat), which will concatinate files together, and [`grunt-contrib-uglify`](https://www.npmjs.com/package/grunt-contrib-uglify), which can combine and compress javascript files to a single minified script.
+Two popular packages are [`grunt-contrib-concat`](https://www.npmjs.com/package/grunt-contrib-concat), which will concatenate files together, and [`grunt-contrib-uglify`](https://www.npmjs.com/package/grunt-contrib-uglify), which can combine and compress javascript files to a single minified script.
 On production builds, I want my output javascript file (which I'm keeping in `js/output.js`) to be minified for speed.
-But when developing, I want unminifed versions of my javascript so I can step through it with the debugger if I need it.
+But when developing, I want un-minifed versions of my javascript so I can step through it with the debugger if I need it.
 So I use `concat` for development builds and `uglify` for production.
 Same song: install, load, and configure.

 {% highlight javascript %}
 grunt.initConfig({
   ...
-  //js compilation (prodcution version)
+  //js compilation (production version)
   uglify: {
     dist: {
       files: {